 Add chicken meat, then ladle into bowls.
 Garnish with dill and serve.

-3-Quart saucepan, instant-read thermometer
+3-quart saucepan, instant-read thermometer

-If you want, you can use 2 quarts of a basic chicken soup with the meat already in it, but without the finishing aromatics like carrot and celery.
+If you want, you can use two quarts of a basic chicken soup with the meat already in it, but without the finishing aromatics like carrot and celery.
 Simply thicken as described in the recipe with eggs, then flavor with lemon and finish with dill.

 |Amount per serving|